ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch03.md

 learning](../images/ch03-fig01.png){#fig:ch03-fig01}

-Rather than fitting the model to the training dataset, we can think of few-shot learning as â€œlearning to learn.â€?
+Rather than fitting the model to the training dataset, we can think of few-shot learning as "learning to learn."?
 In contrast to supervised learn-  ing, few-shot learning uses not a training dataset but a so-called *support set*, from which we sample training tasks that mimic the use-case scenario during prediction.
 With each training task comes a